-To access and review all the documents related to the information collection listed in this notice, please use http://www.regulations.gov by searching the Docket ID number ED-2018-ICCD-0011.
+To access and review all the documents related to the information collection listed in this notice, please use http://www.regulations.gov by searching the Docket ID number ED-2020-SCC-0110.
 Comments submitted in response to this notice should be submitted electronically through the Federal eRulemaking Portal at http://www.regulations.gov by selecting the Docket ID number or via postal mail, commercial delivery, or hand delivery.
+If the regulations.gov site is not available to the public for any reason, ED will temporarily accept comments at ICDocketMgr@ed.gov.
+Please include the docket ID number and the title of the information collection request when requesting documents or submitting comments.
 Please note that comments submitted by fax or email and those submitted after the comment period will not be accepted.
-Written requests for information or comments submitted by postal mail or delivery should be addressed to the Director of the Information Collection Clearance Division, U.S. Department of Education, 400 Maryland Avenue SW, LBJ, Room 216-32, Washington, DC 20202-4537.
+Written requests for information or comments submitted by postal mail or delivery should be addressed to the Program Manager of Strategic Collections and Clearance, U.S. Department of Education, 400 Maryland Avenue SW, LBJ, Room 6W208B, Washington, DC 20202-8240.

 Start Further Info

 For specific questions related to collection activities, please contact Simone Olson, 202-245-8719.